 DET also "defangs" emails to remove potentially problematic links before sending to the recipient.
 Defanging is a process of removing or re-writing links within an email so that the recipient cannot be directly routed to a malicious website through the URL in the emails.
 If an email passes DET's initial spam check, it is then scanned for links.
-The defanging process DET utilizes rates the reliability of links embedded in emails.
+The defanging process DET uses rates the reliability of links embedded in emails.
 If the link in the email is known to be legitimate, then the email is sent without any changes.
 If the link receives a less reliable rating, then the URL in the email is routed through a proxy server to re-write the URL before it is sent.
 If the link receives a low score, then the link is deactivated before the email is sent to the user.

 There are many layers of information that DET employs to determine what emails should be blocked.
 Like any other security measure, such as firewalls, the list of SPAM email actors and tactics changes daily.
 DET works with other government agencies and vendors to keep the list of SPAM email actors up to date.
 An important part of keeping this list up to date is through receiving information from state email users.
 If a state email user receives a suspicious email, they are instructed to send and report the email to the DET helpdesk, which will investigate and then add the email to the spam list if appropriate.
+In 2021, DET implemented a method for users to report suspicious emails with a single button click.